-International Volunteer Managers Day (IVMDay) is the annual celebration of the profession of volunteer leadership across the world.
+International Volunteer Managers Day (IVMD) is the annual celebration of the profession of volunteer leadership across the world.

 GoVolunteer is an initiative of Volunteering Australia, aimed at matching people who are interested in volunteering with appropriate volunteering opportunities.
 The website uses a national database of volunteering opportunities.